robbert-vdh/yabridge/README.md

   The output should contain several lines related to yabridge.

-- If you're seeing errors related to Wine, then you can verify that Wine is working correctly by running one of the VST host applications manually.
+- If you're seeing errors related to Wine, then it can be that your installed version of Wine is much older than the version that yabridge has been compiled for.
+Yabridgectl will automatically check for this when you run `yabridgectl sync` after updating Wine or yabridge.
+You can also manually verify that Wine is working correctly by running one of the VST host applications.
 Assuming that yabridge is installed under `~/.local/share/yabridge`, then running `~/.local/share/yabridge/yabridge-host.exe` directly (so _not_ `wine ~/.local/share/yabridge/yabridge-host.exe`, that won't work) in a terminal should print a few messages related to Wine's startup process followed by the following line: